Girishbari/Girishbari/README.md

 - 👋 Hi, I’m @Girishbari
-- 👀 I’m interested in IT and lots of stuff
+- 👀 I’m obessed with Blockchain, solidity and the things around it
-- 🌱 I’m currently learning CS
+- 🌱 I’m currently learning cs and exploring The Ethereum Blockchain
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on any project related to Dapp Development, Solidity work and Web-Development
-- 📫 How to reach me girishbari15@gmai.com
+- 📫 How to find me girishbari15@gmail.com

 <!---
 Girishbari/Girishbari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.